A2Amir/Introduction-of-Localization/README.md

 **1. The measurement update function or sense:**

-will lead to something called "Bayes Rule.".
+will lead to something called **Bayes Rule**.
 It's the most fundamental consideration in probabilistic inference.
 Suppose x is my grid cell and Z is my measurement.
 The measurement update seeks to calculate a belief over my location after seeing the measurement.
 How is this computed?
 It turns out Bayes Rule which looks like below

 <p align="right"> <img src="./img/15.jpg" style="right;" alt=" Bayes Rule" width="600" height="400"> </p>